javiersv777333/Weather_App/README.md

 ## Development Environment

-The app was developed using Android Studio Dolphin | 2021.3.1 Patch 1 and use the Gradle build system.
+The app was developed using Android Studio Dolphin | 2021.3.1 Patch 1 and uses the Gradle build system.

 To build the app, use the gradlew build command or use "Import Project" in Android Studio.